You’ve slaved day and night to get the work done for your client.

 The below business report works hard to establish the author as an authority:

-This case study effectively sells the consultant’s services, thanks to:
+This business report effectively sells the consultant’s services, thanks to:

 - Client recommendations